syamjithr/python-access_logfile-analysis_2/README.md

-# python-access_logfile-analysis_2
 # Log file Analysis using Python_2
 You can use simple python codes to organize and analyze your log files like access_log.
-The bleow code will return a chat with date, Max num of hits from an individual ip and total number of hits.
-For ploting the chat we used  matplotlib.pyplot module.
+The bleow code will return a chart with date, Max num of hits from an individual ip and total number of hits.
+For ploting the chart we used  matplotlib.pyplot module.
 ```
 counter = {}